CSRD

 3. Develop a sustainability strategy: Define clear goals and actions to improve ESG performance.

-4. Optimise data management: Ensure that relevant data is collected and aligns with ESRS standards.
+4. Optimise data collection: Ensure that relevant data is collected and aligns with ESRS standards.

 5. Create a sustainability report: Prepare a report that fully meets CSRD requirements.